cheeweeng/RAG-using-LangChain/index.md

 <img width="700" height="380" alt="image" src="https://github.com/user-attachments/assets/9e7d5ec5-ae77-4d70-9250-e42ed93a99c2" />

 ### Pro-Tips for a $0 RAG Build
-My goal is a totally free development environment, here is the "Golden Stack" for 2026:
+My goal is a totally free development environment, here is the "Golden Stack" for 2026 provided by Gemini 3:
 <img width="700" height="280" alt="image" src="https://github.com/user-attachments/assets/a624eb84-77b2-4f97-9d0e-eecbc7d0479e" />

+This post is not sponsored and there are no affiliate links.

 Back to [Projects portfolio](https://cheeweeng.github.io/)